How Long Does Compensation Take To Come Through?

 Injury Compensation Calculator

-Whether you’re making a personal injury claim for compensation or a medical negligence claim, your compensation will be made up of general damages and special damages.
+Whether you’re making a personal injury claim for compensation, your compensation will be made up of general damages and special damages.
 General damages cover you for your injuries both physical and psychological and will take into account the long term impact you may suffer.

 The table below looks at some of the injuries you could claim compensation for and provides an example of how much each injury may be valued at.
 The Judicial College Guidelines, a document used to help value claims, has provided the figures listed in the table.